lamba-simran/Personalization-Theory-Recommender-Systems-Project/README.md

 You have control over the learning rate γ and the regularization term λ.
 Both can be different for each kind of parameter (see below).
 By default, learning rates are set to 0.005 and regularization terms are set to 0.02.

-Parameters:
+Parameters:<br />
 n_factors – The number of factors.
-Default is 20.
+Default is 20.<br />
 n_epochs – The number of iteration of the SGD procedure.
+Default is 20.<br />
-Default is 20. init_mean – The mean of the normal distribution for factor vectors initialization.
-Default is 0. init_std_dev – The standard deviation of the normal distribution for factor vectors initialization.
-Default is 0.1. lr_all – The learning rate for all parameters.
-Default is 0.007. reg_all – The regularization term for all parameters.
-Default is 0.02. lr_bu – The learning rate for bubu.
+init_mean – The mean of the normal distribution for factor vectors initialization.
+Default is 0.<br />
+init_std_dev – The standard deviation of the normal distribution for factor vectors initialization.
+Default is 0.1.<br />
+lr_all – The learning rate for all parameters.
+Default is 0.007.<br />
+reg_all – The regularization term for all parameters.
+Default is 0.02.<br />
+lr_bu – The learning rate for bubu.
 Takes precedence over lr_all if set.
+Default is None.<br />
-Default is None. lr_bi – The learning rate for bibi.
+lr_bi – The learning rate for bibi.
 Takes precedence over lr_all if set.
+Default is None.<br />
-Default is None. lr_pu – The learning rate for pupu.
+lr_pu – The learning rate for pupu.
 Takes precedence over lr_all if set.
+Default is None.<br />
-Default is None. lr_qi – The learning rate for qiqi.
+lr_qi – The learning rate for qiqi.
 Takes precedence over lr_all if set.
+Default is None.<br />
-Default is None. lr_yj – The learning rate for yjyj.
+lr_yj – The learning rate for yjyj.
 Takes precedence over lr_all if set.
+Default is None.<br />
-Default is None. reg_bu – The regularization term for bubu.
+reg_bu – The regularization term for bubu.
 Takes precedence over reg_all if set.
+Default is None.<br />
-Default is None. reg_bi – The regularization term for bibi.
+reg_bi – The regularization term for bibi.
 Takes precedence over reg_all if set.
+Default is None.<br />
-Default is None. reg_pu – The regularization term for pupu.
+reg_pu – The regularization term for pupu.
 Takes precedence over reg_all if set.
+Default is None.<br />
-Default is None. reg_qi – The regularization term for qiqi.
+reg_qi – The regularization term for qiqi.
 Takes precedence over reg_all if set.
+Default is None.<br />
-Default is None. reg_yj – The regularization term for yjyj.
+reg_yj – The regularization term for yjyj.
 Takes precedence over reg_all if set.
+Default is None.<br />
-Default is None. verbose – If True, prints the current epoch.
+verbose – If True, prints the current epoch.
 Default is False.

-NMF
+### 3.)NMF

 A collaborative filtering algorithm based on Non-negative Matrix Factorization.
 This algorithm is very similar to SVD.
 The prediction r̂ ui is set as:
 <table class="image">